On this page:

 Q: What happens now that exams are online?
 How do I get extended time for an online exam?

-ODS will not be proctoring exams while the University’s instruction remains remote only.
+ODS will not be proctoring exams while the University’s instruction method remains remote only.
 Please communicate with your instructors to discuss your exam accommodations in their courses.

 - Some instructors may opt for alternative assessments (e.g. essays, untimed exams) which would not require exam accommodations.